inventorChr/agileAI/README.md

 Feel free to add or modify features to best represent the functionalities of your project.

 ## Installation

-Provide step-by-step instructions on how to install and set up your project.
-Include any prerequisites, environment setup, and necessary commands.
+Follow these step-by-step instructions to seamlessly install and set up the Agile AI project.
+Make sure to fulfill any prerequisites and execute the necessary commands for a smooth experience.

 1. **Clone the Repository:**

-   First, clone the repository to your local machine using the following command:
+   Begin by cloning the project repository to your local machine using the following commands:

     ```bash
     $ git clone https://gitlab.com/chrisdionne/agileai.git